Anisotropic mesh quality measures and adaptation for polygonal meshes

 Replacing $\J$ and $\M$ by $A_T$ and $\M_T$ in (\ref{eq:contMeasurements}) and (\ref{eq:contGlobalMeasurements}), we obtain the first set of mesh quality measures for a polygonal mesh,

 where

 and $N_{p}$ is the number of the polygons in $\T$.
 Notice that $\sigma_{h,1}$ is not a direct approximation of $\sigma$ defined in (\ref{sigma-0}).
-Instead, it is defined by summarizing the following discrete equiditribution condition over all polygons,
+Instead, it is defined by \revB{summing up} the following discrete equidistribution condition over all polygons,

-The same strategy will be used in defining other two sets of mesh quality measures without explicit mentioning.
-This also makes the current formulas consistent with those developed for simplicial meshes in \cite{Hua05c, HR11}.
+The same strategy will be used in \revB{defining other two sets of mesh quality measures}.
+This also makes the current formulas consistent with those developed \revZ{in \cite{Hua05c, HR11} for simplicial meshes}.

-To show how well $Q_{ali,1}$ and $Q_{eq,1}$ work, we present numerical results obtained with Lloyd's algorithm for centroidal Voronoi tessellations (CVTs) \cite{Lloyd1982}.
-The algorithm is known to produce a sequence of Voronoi meshes that converges to a CVT.
-We expect to see that both $Q_{ali,1}$ and $Q_{eq,1}$ (with $\M = I$) for the sequence of meshes decrease and converge to one if they are correct indicators for the shape regularity and size uniformity of the Voronoi meshes.
+\revB{To show how well $Q_{ali,1}$ and $Q_{eq,1}$ work, we present numerical results obtained with Lloyd's algorithm for generating centroidal Voronoi tessellations (CVTs) \cite{Du99, Lloyd1982}, a type of Voronoi tessellation where the generator of each polygon is identical to the barycenter of the polygon. \revi{CVTs usually consist of evenly distributed and high quality polygons under the Euclidean metric.} The Lloyd's algorithm is known to produce a sequence of Voronoi meshes that converges to a CVT, although very slowly. } \revi{ For simplicity, we eliminate short edges in the mesh in each Lloyd's iteration, by combining nearby vertices into one.
+One may check the last paragraph of Section \ref{sec:compareMeasures} for more details. } \revB{We expect to see that both $Q_{ali,1}$ and $Q_{eq,1}$ (with $\M = I$), for the sequence of Voronoi meshes generated by the Lloyd's algorithm, decrease and converge to one if they are correct indicators for the shape regularity and size uniformity.}